State Transportation Improvement Program (STIP)

 Together, the ITIP and the various RTIPs make up the STIP.

-MTC prepared the 2022 RTIP by working with Bay Area county transportation agencies and Caltrans.
+MTC is currently developing the 2026 RTIP in partnership with the Bay Area county transportation agencies and Caltrans.

 Staff Contact